3 Tips to Help You Get the Best Wellness Jobs in 2023

 Strategy #3 What about Wellness Certifications?

-During my interviews to write this blog, a surprisingly large number of people said “I was going to get this certification BUT…” insert reason here.
+During the interviews to write this blog, a surprisingly large number of people said “I was going to get this certification BUT…” insert reason here.

-When I asked why, one of the interviewees said that her work experience helped her get the job she wanted before she was able to get certified.
+When further questioned, one of the interviewees said that her work experience helped her get the job she wanted before she was able to get certified.
 That is a good problem to have!

 Having a certification is always a good idea because it adds color to your job and academic experiences.
 For most jobs, however, a certification is not required.